TageErik/mpvytscript/README.md

 # DEPENDENCIES
 xdotool, xsel and vimium
-xdotool and xsel can be downloaded through your package manager and vimium is a cool browser addon two of these dependecies have x in the name so I assume wayland nerds can't use this
+xdotool and xsel can be downloaded through your package manager and vimium is a cool browser addon two of these dependecies have x in the name so I assume wayland nerds can't use this. tfw 3 dependencies for 5 lines of code.

 # HOW TO USE
 Use a hotkey deamon to run the script while on a youtube video link.
 I use sxhkd because it's good.